mouse-reeve/recipes/markdown/rhubarb_crisp.md

 Rhubarb Crisp
 =============
-Substitute vegan butter to effect, if desired.
+Substitute vegan butter and you've got a vegan crisp.

 ### Ingredients
 - 6 tbsp cold butter, cut into pieces, plus a little more to grease the pan
-- 2.5 - 3 lbs rhubarb, cut into 1 to 1/2 inch pieces
+- 2 1/2 - 3 lbs rhubarb, cut into 1 to 1/2 inch pieces
 - 1/4 cup white sugar
 - 1 tbsp lemon juice
 - 1 tsp lemon zest